hvlxh/videos-cli/README.md

 3. TikTok

 ## Installation
-1. Run the command `npm i videos-cli --global`
+1. Run the command `npm i github:hvlxh/videos-cli --global`
 2. You have the access to the command `videos`!.

 ## Contributing